Honors Thesis in IS

 - Have your faculty mentor sign your Registration Preapproval Form.

-- To add IS:4991 (187:198) Honors Thesis in International Studies after the deadline to add and drop on ISIS submit the Registration Preapproval Form, Honors Thesis Research Proposal and an add slip signed by your faculty mentor to the International Studies Program.
-The academic advisor will sign your add slip then email you when you can pick it up and submit it to 17 Calvin Hall (a fee will be charged for adding with an add slip).
+- To add IS:4991 Honors Thesis in International Studies after the deadline to add and drop on MyUI submit the Registration Preapproval Form, Honors Thesis Research Proposal and an add slip signed by your faculty mentor to the International Studies Program.
+The academic advisor will sign your add slip then email you when you can pick it up and submit it to 17 Calvin Hall.

 - Submit a Progress Report to the International Studies Program during Week 7 of the semester in which you are enrolled (this requires your faculty mentor's signature).

-If you plan to graduate the semester in which you are completing honors thesis, read "Undergraduate Degree Candidate Information."
-Be sure to apply for your degree before the deadline (via ISIS > Student Records).
+If you plan to graduate the semester in which you are completing your honors thesis, carefully read "Graduation and Commencement Information."
+Be sure to apply for your degree before the deadline (via MyUI / Student Records).
 Contact email@example.com with questions about applying for a degree.
 Contact firstname.lastname@example.org with questions about graduation ceremonies.

 - Students completing IS:4991 Honors Thesis in International Studies must also submit an "Application to Graduate with Departmental Honors" before the deadline.
 See the UI Honors Program website for the form and for instructions.
-PLEASE NOTE: the International Studies Honors Advisor is Helena Dettmer; do NOT contact her directly but rather submit the application to the International Studies Program in 21 SH in advance of the deadline.
+PLEASE NOTE: the International Studies Honors Advisor is Emily Wentzell; do NOT contact her directly but rather submit the application to the International Studies Program in advance of the deadline.

 - You are required to present your International Studies honors research at a poster session.
 Read more about the poster session requirement here.

-Make 3 copies of your finished thesis to turn in as follows (you are advised to keep a copy of all Honors Thesis materials for your records).
+(students are advised to keep a copy of all Honors Thesis materials for their records)

 - Faculty mentor: Turn in one copy of your thesis to your faculty mentor for grading.
-Be sure to communicate with your mentor about an appropriate deadline that will give him/her time to review your final draft so that he/she can then sign your International Studies Honors Thesis Cover Sheet and your Honors Title Page.
+Be sure to communicate with your mentor about an appropriate deadline that will give her/him time to review your final draft so that she/he can then sign your International Studies Honors Thesis Cover Sheet and your Thesis Submission Agreement.